front-commerce/developers.front-commerce.com/source/docs/advanced/payments/payment-on-account.md

 ---
 id: payment-on-account
 title: Payment on account
+description: This guide explain how Front-Commerce allows to use Payment on account in a headless commerce project.
 ---

 Payment on account is a payment method for B2B contexts.
 It allows companies to make place orders using the credit limit that is specified in their profile.
+There is only one way to accept such payments in your Front-Commerce application for now.

 ## Magento2 B2B